payamparvizi/adaptive_optics_gym/README.md

 ```

 ### Gym
 The Gym library is a Python-based open-source framework designed to facilitate the development and comparison of reinforcement learning algorithms.
-The library offers a standardized Application Programming Interface (API) to enable communication between learning algorithms and environments.
+The library offers a standardized Application Programming Interface (API) to enable communication between learning algorithms and environments ([Brockman et al. 2016](https://arxiv.org/abs/1606.01540)).

 ### Other dependencies